usnistgov/NIST-Uncertainty-Machine/README.md

 ### version 1.3
   - Descriptive legend added to the density plot
-  - Added the possibily to load samples values instead of specifying a distribution
+  - Added the possibility to load samples values instead of specifying a distribution
   - More function available in the output quantity calculation (matrix, solve, mapply, uniroot ...)
   - Fixed a rarely occurring bug with the number of output by making this number a JavaScript variable instead of a hidden form field
   - Added a warning when the user provide a sample file which is pdf xls or xlsx explaining that it requires a text file (advising csv)